bstadlbauer/bstadlbauer.github.io/index.md

 <div class="space-y-xl">
   <div class="space-y-md">
-    <h1>Bernhard Stadlbauer</h1>
+    <h1>Hi, I'm Bernhard!</h1>
     <p>
-      I am Bernhard.
-Serial entrepreneur 🚀, python evangelist and semi-professional pizza chef 🍕.
-I build virtual systems to plant real trees 🌳 at Pachama and real muscles on fake rocks 🧗‍♂️ in Graz, Austria.
-I regularily present my work to a bunch of vim-nerds at Linux Tage.
+      I build virtual systems to plant real trees 🌳 at Pachama.
+On and off work I believe in the power of open source software and sharing what I've learned with the community.
     </p>
   </div>
   <div class="link-bar space-x-md">